deodandem/1134/content/docs/Schedule/_index.md

 {{< details "Discussion Board" close >}}
 <p class="descript">
-Start Essay 2.
-Post two paragraphs.
-These can be from the body of the essay or the beginning.
-Due Sunday, 22:00.
+Start Essay 2; post two paragraphs.
+These can be from the body of the essay or the introduction.
+I recommend including a quotation from the theorist you want to cite.
+Please do this by 21:00 on Sunday so I have time to look over them before class.
 </p>
 {{< /details >}}